-In certain states, a foreclosure can take a very long time to be completed—in 2018, the timeline in New Jersey was over three years on average, the third-longest timeline in the country.
+In certain states, a foreclosure can take a very long time.
+The time frame to complete a foreclosure in New Jersey was over three years on average in 2018, which was the third-longest timeline in the country.
 However, New Jersey has a law that streamlines the process for abandoned properties, making the foreclosure completion time for these types of properties much shorter.

-Read on to learn more about how a foreclosure can be expedited for abandoned homes in New Jersey and why this could have a beneficial effect for lenders, borrowers, and neighborhoods alike.
+Read on to learn more about how a foreclosure can be expedited for abandoned homes in New Jersey and why this could be beneficial—or detrimental—to you.
 (For more on foreclosure procedures in New Jersey, see New Jersey Foreclosure Procedures.)

-New Jersey foreclosures can take an exceptionally long time—about 1,161 days as of the second quarter of 2018—to complete.
-But a New Jersey law allows a lender to speed up an uncontested foreclosure if it can prove the property is vacant and abandoned, reducing the time for foreclosure to around 60 days.
+Again, New Jersey foreclosures can take an exceptionally long time—about 1,161 days as of the second quarter of 2018—to complete.
+But a New Jersey law allows a lender to speed up a foreclosure if it can prove the property is vacant and abandoned, reducing the time for foreclosure to around 90 days.
 (N.J.
 Stat.
-Ann. § 2A:50-73).
+Ann. § 2A:50-73.)